Tokyo, Japan in 4 Days

 Dive into Japanese culture by exploring the Asakusa neighborhood

 Asakusa showcases some of the most popular landmarks to see in Tokyo.
-Feel as if you are stepping back in time by walking through what feels like a living museum.
-The Nakamise Shopping Street here has many small shops that are great for purchasing souvenirs and gifts to bring home… or to bring home the creepiest mask, like Marcus (my boyfriend) did.
+While walking around here you’ll feel as if you are stepping back in time by walking through what feels like a living museum.
+The Nakamise Shopping Street here has many small shops that are great for purchasing souvenirs and gifts to bring home.

 Marvel at the Sensoji Temple

 The Sensoji Temple is part of the Asakusa neighborhood, but rightly deserves its own section here.
 It is incredibly breathtaking and in the heart of the Asakusa area.